GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part02.rst

     $ cd gcc-build
     $ ../gcc-src/configure --prefix=$PWD/../gcc-install --disable-multilib --enable-languages=c,c++

 And make an initial build of the whole GCC.
-This step may take several minutes depending on your specific machine.
-The flag to -jN will use all the cpus of your system.
+This step may take a long time, maybe 1 hour, depending on your specific machine.
+The flag to -j will use all the cpus of your system.

 .. code-block:: shell-session